plank/laravel-metable/docs/source/datatypes.rst

     $metable->setMeta('example', $serializable);

+For security reasons, it is necessary to list any classes that can be unserialized in the ``metable.options.serializable.allowedClasses`` key in the ``config/metable.php`` file.
+This is to prevent arbitrary code execution when unserializing untrusted data.
+This config can be set to true to allow all classes, but this is not recommended.

 Plain Objects
 ^^^^^^^^^^^^^^

+.. warning:: The ``ObjectHandler`` datatype is deprecated.
+The ``SerializeHandler`` should be used for handling all objects.

 Any other objects will be converted to ``stdClass`` plain objects.
 You can control what properties are stored by implementing the ``JsonSerializable`` interface on the class of your stored object.